-Programme Director: is an active Diplomate of the ECVS who is responsible for the management of all residency programmes at his/her institution; there should be a separate director for both SA and LA programmes at the same institution if this is applicable.
+Programme Director: is an active Diplomate of the ECVS who is responsible for the management of all residency programmes at the residents institution; there should be a separate Director for both SA and LA programmes at the same institution if this is applicable.
 The role of the Programme Director includes the establishment, continued oversight, modification and recertification of the programme.